|Major Groups > Bird's Nest Fungi > Cyathus stercoreus|

 Ecology: Saprobic; growing gregariously or in dense clusters on wood chips, organic debris (straw, sawdust, and so on), manured soil, or dung; summer and fall (or over winter in warm climates or in greenhouses); widely distributed in North America.

-Nest: Typically about 1 cm high and a little less than 1 cm wide at the top; goblet-shaped; outer surface brown to reddish brown, hairy and shaggy when young (but sometimes becoming smooth with age); inner surface smooth and shiny, dark brown to black; "lid" typically whitish, soon disappearing.
+Nest: Typically about 1 cm high and a little less than 1 cm wide at the top; goblet-shaped; outer surface brown to reddish brown, hairy and shaggy when young (but sometimes becoming smooth with age); inner surface bald and shiny, dark brown to black; "lid" typically whitish, soon disappearing.

 Eggs: To 1 or 2 mm wide; lens-shaped; attached to the nest by cords--but the cords can be very difficult to find, especially for the eggs near the top of the pile.